 I confess that as an avid reader of The New York Times, I have been disappointed in recent years because they devote too much space to interviews with CEOs and other bosses.
 Notably, it seems to me that they run the same column twice every Sunday: Adam Bryant's "The Corner Office" and another interview column called "The Boss."
 I do love many of these interviews anyway, as The Times gets interesting people and their editing makes things better.
 And I am a big fan of Adam Bryant's book, The Corner Office, as it did a great job of transcending the column.
 What bugs me, however, is that The Times devotes so much of the paper to interviews now, I suspect, because it is simply cheaper than producing hard-hitting investigative journalism.
 They do an occasional amazing in-depth story, but there is too much fluff and not enough tough for my tastes.

 That said, some of the interviews are still striking.
-One of the best I have ever read appeared yesterday, with Citrix CEO Mark Templeton.
+One of the best I have ever read appeared a couple years back, with Citrix CEO Mark Templeton.
 The whole interview is unusually thoughtful and reminds me that people who don't see themselves as CEOs and don't lust after the position often turn out to be the best candidate for the job (related point: see this study that shows groups tend to pick people with big mouths to lead but that less pushy and extroverted leaders tend to lead more effective teams -- at least when the teams were composed of proactive members).
 In particular, however, I was taken with this quote from Templeton:

 You have to make sure you never confuse the hierarchy that you need for managing complexity with the respect that people deserve.
 Because that’s where a lot of organizations go off track, confusing respect and hierarchy, and thinking that low on hierarchy means low respect; high on the hierarchy means high respect.
 So hierarchy is a necessary evil of managing complexity, but it in no way has anything to do with respect that is owed an individual.